Learn How to Write Just Like an Architect

 If you want to improve your architectural handwriting quickly, download my free Write Like an Architect workbook with guided practice sheets used by architecture students worldwide.

 Experiment with different pens, and you will soon find out what you prefer to write with.
-Use a grid drawn up in pencils or overlay tracing paper over an inked grid to help align letters and keep everything straight.
+Use a pencil-drawn grid or overlay tracing paper over an inked grid to help align letters and keep everything straight.

 Clear architectural lettering can elevate your portfolio presentation.
 See my full portfolio preparation guide for more on presenting your work professionally.